What is Otoshibuta (Drop Lid)?

 Using the otoshibuta prevents evaporation, but if you’re cooking with very minimal cooking liquid, you can place a regular lid as well (with otoshibuta inside) to prevent evaporation 100%.

-You put otoshibuta directly on top of ingredients.
-You do not need to use a regular lid.
+You put otoshibuta directly on top of the ingredients.
+You do not need to use a regular lid unless you want to keep the cooking liquid.

 - Wooden otoshibuta (MTC Kitchen)

-- Adjustable stainless steel otoshibuta (MTC Kitchen, ebay)
+- Adjustable stainless steel otoshibuta (Amazon, MTC Kitchen)

 - Silicone otoshibuta (Amazon)

-2. Fold the edges up into a circle so that the lid fit fit inside the pot.
+- Fold the edges up into a circle so that the lid fits inside the pot.